dafacto/moneyforsomething/_chapters/01_introduction.md

 It’s profoundly important to know that the path to financial freedom is so accessible—just by following a set of basic principles, with discipline.
 At the same time, it’s tragic that so many never get there, simply due to lack of knowledge.

-**That’s why I wrote this guide.**

-The problem with most investing books is that they are too long and complex.
-The basic message that *everyone should be investing* gets lost in discussion of non-essential complexities.
-My approach here is to present the core principles as concisely as possible—and in the process motivate and convince you to start investing today.
+The problem with most investing books, though, is that they are too long and complex.
+The basic message that *you should be investing* gets lost in discussion of non-essential complexities.

+**That’s why I wrote this book.**

+I set out to write a book that can be read in an hour, teaches the core principles as concisely as possible, and in the process motivates and convinces you to start investing today.